To admire is, to me, questionless, the highest pleasure in life.

 * For short descriptions and complete transcriptions of the original essay and the three supplements see David Wilkins, Theory of Systems of Rays.

 I was astounded when I discovered that Hamilton had not married his wife ‘on the rebound,’ and had not at all been alcoholic.
-Learning more about his life and work I entered the bubble in which Hamilton seems to be omnipresent, and became surprised again why I had not heard of him earlier.
+Learning more about his life and work I entered the bubble in which Hamilton seems to be omnipresent, and became very surprised about why I had not heard of him earlier.
 Soon it appeared that during his life and in the years shortly thereafter Hamilton was seen as one of the great mathematicians as Clement Ingleby called him in 1869, and even as late as 1895 Robert Stawell Ball dedicated a chapter to him in his famous book Great Astronomers.
 Yet although Hamilton’s mechanics was highly praised, as for instance in this 1878 Leiden dissertation, it was not known why it would be useful.* And not only his mechanics had to wait, for even longer periods of time no one knew why to use the quaternions outside pure mathematics.

 * Adriaan Kempe 1878, p 100, proposition III: “For now, the analytic mechanical considerations of Hamilton and Jacobi only have theoretical value.”